hemrajbhakar/web-template-forensics/README.md

   - This ensures all users always get the latest grammar support for each release, without manual compilation.
 - **No need to build locally:**
   - Just pull the latest code and the correct binary for your OS will be used automatically.

 ---

+## Files Always Excluded from Scoring

+Certain files are excluded from similarity scoring because they are always (or almost always) identical across all React/Next.js projects and do not reflect meaningful code similarity.
+This helps ensure the scoring is fair and focused on real, project-specific code.

+**Currently excluded files:**

+1. `next-env.d.ts`
+   _Auto-generated by Next.js for TypeScript projects; always identical._

+_This list may grow as the project evolves.
+If you notice other files that should be excluded, please open an issue or pull request!_

+---